trustwallet/wallet-core/docs/Contributing.md

 Wallet core follows the [LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html) for C++.
 We use `clang-format` to ensure a consistent code sytle. **Do not** reformat files that you didn't modify, or the header files in the `include` folder.
 You can install a clang-format extension for your IDE.

+## Docker

+Wallet core provides a Dockerfile that sets up an Ubuntu container with the necessary depedencies.
+To build the docker image run `docker build .` in the root folder.
+To run a pre-built image run `docker run -it albinance/wallet-core /bin/bash`.
+Use `docker push` if you want to upload your own image to Docker Hub.

 ## Releasing

 Before releasing please update the version numbers in `android/gradle.properties` and `TrustWalletCore.podspec` and commit this change.
 Then create a new git tag for that number and push (replace 0.0.0 with the actual version number):